JCUA Votes Leadership

 Emily Isaacson

-The organizing origin story for Emily Isaacson (they/them) began at JCUA as a former participant in JCUA’s youth organizing programs, now more than 10 years ago!
+The organizing origin story for Emily Isaacson (they/them) began at JCUA as a former participant in JCUA’s youth organizing programs, now more than 10 years ago.
 In 2018-2019, Emily was JCUA’s Avodah Organizer.
 Since then, while continuing to be an active JCUA member, Emily has worked in a number of organizing and political roles in both staff and volunteer capacities.
-This includes being both a local Chicago and national organizer with the youth climate organization Sunrise Movement and the Campaign Manager (and now Chief of Staff) for Angela Clay of Chicago’s 46th Ward.
+This includes being both a local Chicago and national organizer with the youth climate organization Sunrise Movement and the Campaign Manager for Angela Clay of Chicago’s 46th Ward.
+They currently organize with the Chicago Coalition to End Homelessness.
 Through all of these experiences and more, Emily has focused their skills on relational organizing and leadership development, direct action and advocacy, and electoral politics.
 When not in organizing mode, Emily loves communal singing, collaging, and jumping into Lake Michigan when the weather allows!

 Martin Levine